Bellbowrie, Queensland: Geography

 Moggill Road, which bisects the suburb, is a main thoroughfare for traffic passing from Ipswich to central Brisbane.
 Commuters may use the Moggill Ferry to gain access to Moggill Road as an alternative to the Centenary Highway.
-Neighbouring suburbs include: Moggill, Pullenvale, Pinjarra Hills and Anstead.
+Neighbouring suburbs include: Moggill, Pinjarra Hills and Anstead.

 The streetscape in Bellbowrie benefits from the provision of underground power and there are few power poles to be seen.

-Bellbowrie is part of the Pullenvale Ward for Brisbane City Council Elections as well as the seat of Moggill for the Sunshine State of Queensland elections and the seat of Ryan for Federal elections.
+Bellbowrie is part of the Pullenvale Ward for Brisbane City Council Elections as well as the seat of Moggill for state elections and the seat of Ryan for federal elections.

 History

 The name Bellbowrie is an Aboriginal word (possibly from the Hunter River area in New South Wales) meaning flowering gum, possibly referring to the red gum.
 It was named on 4 November 1972 and bounded on 11 August 1975.

-The initial subdivisions in the area were commenced in the early 1970s.
+The Moggill bora ring is at 102 Riversleigh Road (27.5521°S 152.8819°E).
+It is a raised earthen mound about 300 mm high and about 22 m in diameter.
+It was used for ceremonies in which Aboriginal boys became recognised as men.

+The Bellbowrie subdivision took place in 1972.

 Development slowed in the aftermath of the 1974 Brisbane flood which saw much of the eastern, lower-lying areas of the suburb badly inundated with water.
 Since the construction of the Wivenhoe Dam in the 1980s the fear of floods was reduced and development increased.
-Many acreage owners are subdividing their properties and as a consequence, and significant areas of bushland are being cleared.
+Many acreage owners are subdividing their properties and as a consequence, significant areas of bushland are being cleared.

 The boundaries of the suburb were extended on 13 December 1990 to include land previously in Anstead.

+The Bellbowrie Swimming Pool was built in 1974.

 Several new housing estates began development in 2001 on land that used to be pineapple farms.

 In the 2011 Brisbane floods, the Brisbane River rose significantly and some small areas of Bellbowrie were flooded.
 However, of greater concern was the inundation of access roads to the area, isolating a number of suburbs including Bellbowrie including the loss of electricity and telecommunications and a shortage of food with the supermarket inundated.
 The Uniting Church acted as an evacuation centre for those whose homes were flooded and as a communal food bank which received supplies of necessities via helicopter.

+Following the 2011 floods, the Bellbowrie swimming pool was rebuilt to be more flood-resistant based on a design by Bureau Proberts Architect.
+It won the Horbury Hunt Award, for the best commercial project utilising clay brick.